 A professional resignation letter includes 5 core elements:

-- Your name and the date of writing.
+- Full name and date of writing.

-- The recipient’s name and job title.
+- Recipient’s name and job title.

 - An offer to assist with the transition process.